-The issue of the Irish border post-Brexit is delaying departure talks.
+Throughout the Brexit deal talks, the issue of the Irish border has been a constant cause for concern and debate.
 This video explains why a hard border is just not an option.

 A video from the Irish border created by the BBC demonstrates how awkward it would be for locals and travelers alike if a “hard border” was to be established between the Republic of Ireland and Northern Ireland.